 The newest addition to the Queen West neighbourhood, named after the owner’s son.
 This project was a natural extension for this successful wine importer, combining a love of classic wines and convivial entertaining.
 A growing global selection of benchmark producers focusing on Burgundy and a rotating glass pour list offer a clear vision through an unpretentious lens.
 Unfussy refinement makes this space a delight to experience.
 The menu is equally as charming, comprised of snacks with small and larger plates that are globally influenced.
 Make sure to keep your eyes open for tastings and event...

 Phone: +1 416-366-0200

-Jacobs & Co is an elegantly decorated fine dining steakhouse.
-In addition to the temperature controlled wine cellar, Jacobs & Co also has an in-house dry-ageing room for their steaks.
-A very extensive and deep wine list accompanies the menu at Jacobs & Co, with everything from DRC and Bordeaux to Barolo and California.
-And for the very thirsty, the large-format selection on the wine list has a fair amount of 6L and 12L offerings.
+Jacobs & Co is an elegantly decorated fine dining steakhouse restaurant in Toronto.
+In addition to the temperature controlled wine cellar, Jacobs & Co also has an in-house dry-aging room for their steaks.

 Phone: +1 416-929-4900